 TESTING: We strongly recommend routine heartworm testing for dogs and routine feline combo testing for cats.
 Surgical complications can arise if your pet is positive for one of these conditions.

 PREGNANCY/MEDICAL CONDITIONS: Pregnant females, animals with hernias or cryptorchid (retained testicle) animals will be charged additional fees (see above).

 NURSING FEMALES: Female dogs must be scheduled 1 month post nursing, and female cats must be scheduled 2 weeks post nursing.
 If milk is present during surgery, the incision site is more likely to become infected.

 Please have your animal at the HSNEGA Spay/ Neuter Center (the left entrance to the building) on the day of your appointment at 7:45 am for cats and 8:00 am for dogs, no later than 8:30 am.
 When arriving at the Center, please leave your animal in the car until you have checked in and completed your paperwork.
 Please advice our staff at if an animal is aggressive check-in.
 Dogs must be on a leash and cats in a carrier.
 Feral cats MUST come in a trap.
 Any animals brought on the day of their surgery after 8:30 a.m. may not be allowed to have surgery that day.

 All animals are picked up the same day as surgery.
-You will be given the pick-up time at drop-off.
+Pick-up time is 4:30 pm.

 Before brinigng your pet in for surgery, HSNEGA also asks that you please review our Surgical Admission & Release Form by clicking HERE or downloading the form below.
 You will be asked to sign this form the morning you drop your animal off for surgery.